-Presenting a humble yet popular Indian curry, aloo gobi, with all quintessential flavors of Indian cuisine!
+Presenting the quintessential vegetarian curry called aloo gobi, which is a humble yet popular Indian curry with all amazing flavors of Indian cuisine!

 - Cauliflower – 500 gms, cut into big florets and lightly fried